That’s how long I waited to start my business from the point that I decided I wanted to.

 - Episode 84 – Tested Confidence

-- The Scalability Factor – If you’re ready to stop playing it safe and go all in, then you’re invited to join The Scalability Factor.
-And, if you enroll by the end of the year, you’ll get access to my All In Workbook to guide you through 90 days of going ALL IN on one big goal.
+- The Scale to Seven® Mastermind – If you’re ready to stop playing it safe and go all in, then you’re invited to join The Scale to Seven® Mastermind.

 Welcome to Scale to Seven®!
 Your behind-the-scenes look at what it really takes to scale your business to seven figures.
 I'm your host Kathryn Binkley, business and leadership coach for online entrepreneurs.
 Here's what I know, building a business that will generate millions requires the mindset, strategy, and action of a future seven-figure CEO, starting now.
 Ready to Scale to Seven®?
 Let's go!